praduman8435/hilarious-campus/README.md

 # Hilarious Campus

 ## Introduction
 Welcome to Hilarious Campus, the premier dating platform exclusively designed for college students who value the significance of humor in forming genuine connections.
-Our mission is to create an environment where like-minded scholars can meet, laugh, and explore meaningful relationships.
+Our mission is to create an environment for college students where like-minded scholars can meet, laugh, and explore meaningful relationships.

 ## Features
 - **Campus Connections**: Connect with scholars from various academic institutions to widen your horizons.